AnandAhlawat/MoneyTransferApplication-CaseStudy/README.md

 # Money Transfer Application - Backend Case Study

-#### Below are the default accounts, that are created in the system for testing out the use cases
+#### Below are the default bank accounts, that are created in the system for testing out the use cases